-Network meta-analysis (NMA) is a statistical method of synthesising information from a network of trials that have addressed the same question using different interventions.36 An NMA relies on the combination of direct and indirect evidence, which can increase precision while randomisation is preserved.^{37-41} Therefore, compared with standard pairwise meta-analyses, NMA gives a higher degree of precision in the estimation of efficacy and acceptability/tolerability of drugs.
-A further application of the NMA methodology is the possibility of ranking the interventions included in the network according to their relative efficacy and safety, which in itself is highly relevant for treatment decision-making in the daily clinical practice.
+Network Meta-Analysis (NMA) is a statistical method of synthesizing information from a network of trials that have addressed the same question using different interventions .
+A NMA relies on the combination of direct and indirect evidence, which can increase precision while randomization is preserved 32-36.
+Therefore, compared to standard pairwise meta-analyses, NMA gives a higher degree of precision in the estimation of efficacy and acceptability/tolerability of drugs.
+A further application of the NMA methodology is the possibility of ranking the interventions included in the network according to their relative efficacy and safety, which in itself is highly relevant for treatment decision making in the daily clinical practice.